-FCC Commissioner: 'Repeat After Me: "Robocalls" Is Not a Bad Word'
+FCC Commissioner: 'Repeat After Me: "Robocall" Is Not a Bad Word'

 Wait, hold on, not so fast, says Republican FCC Commissioner Michael O’Rielly.

-“Repeat after me,” O’Rielly said on Thursday. “‘Robocalls’ is not a bad word.”
+“Repeat after me,” O’Rielly said on Thursday. “‘Robocall’ is not a bad word.”

 O’Rielly spoke to an audience of debt collectors at ACA International.
 Debt collectors are one of the country’s most zealous users of robocalls, a tool they deploy to hound people in debt about their bills.